ScratchAddons/website-v2/content/docs/privacy.md

 ## Extension
 "Extension" refers to our browser extension, which you can download from the [Chrome Web Store](https://chrome.google.com/webstore/detail/fbeffbjdlemaoicjdapfpikkikjoneco) or [Add-ons for Firefox](https://addons.mozilla.org/firefox/addon/scratch-messaging-extension/).
 "The Scratch website" refers to <https://scratch.mit.edu> and all of its subdomains, such as <https://api.scratch.mit.edu> and <https://clouddata.scratch.mit.edu>.
-"Other software" refers to software, such as browser extensions other than Scratch Addons, that are able to access information from the Scratch website on your device in a similar way Scratch Addons does it.

 #### Information stored temporarily
 We store some data on your device temporarily.
 This information is generated while the extension is running and cannot be recovered after your browser is restarted.
-This data can only be accessed by the Scratch Addons extension on your device, and potentially other software.
+This data can only be accessed by the Scratch Addons extension on your device.

 Information stored temporarily might include: